HsinYu-Hsu/Framework_package/README.md

   - `-r` : The restart rate for calculating random walk with restart algorithm.
   - `-cri` : The criterion for filtered pathways.
 Choose p-value or fdr q-value ('pv', 'fdrq').
   - `-s` : A path to the output files.

+Network graph output (Example file: "{sample}_{pvalue}_rwr{rate}_subnetwork_pathway_graph.html" in "for_graphs" folder)

 The offline webpage shows the enriched pathway genes on subnetwork by network graph with cytoscape.js.
-Network graph output (Example file: "{sample}_{pvalue}_rwr{rate}_subnetwork_pathway_graph.html" in "for_graphs" folder)

 ![image](https://github.com/user-attachments/assets/a3a8f2bf-44c5-4ec8-a7d4-de6c527ce4cf)

-To be continued ...